 How Cheating Affects Alimony

-Alimony, otherwise known as "maintenance" or "spousal support" is awarded on a case-by-case basis and is determined by a variety
+Alimony, otherwise known as "maintenance" or "spousal support" is awarded on a case-by-case basis and is determined by a variety of factors including:

 - The length of a marriage